 3. After a period in time, Liddell was introduced to Bogu (armor fighting), a means to go into full battle engagement without fear of contact or retribution.
 Bogu allows one to master the principles and strategies of full contact, where battle became the mainstay of bold learning forming an iron will and a mind with one aim; to move forward unstoppable and win by attrition.

 4. Over intensive training time, Liddell was encouraged to compete in the full contact fighting and advanced to invitational Koei-Kan championship competition at the Nationals in New Jersey.
 This experience fueled his desire to push even harder and aggressively, winning honors as a full contact fighter.
-This was the spark that light the fire setting the stage.
+This was the spark that lit the fire setting the stage.
 Years afterwards, as a 16 year old, Liddell was cast in iron as the junior battle-man for the Koei-Kan Karate-Do team yearly.
 Even more so, he was placed in the men’s adult division which was unheard of, and again took the Gold in Gumite – open fighting and then, Bogu – full contact with armor.
 Nothing seemed to hold him back.

 5. Over years of cultivation, Liddell mastered both controlled contact and full contact by 17 and 18 years of age.
 It was during this time he was awarded the ‘coveted’ Black-Belt under Sensei Jack Sabat.
-This was ultimately, the only individual under the wing of Sabat Sensei, who achieved such an advanced award while at the same time, so young.
+This was ultimately, the only individual under the wing of Sabat Sensei, who achieved such an advanced award while at the same time being so young.
 It should also be noted that the training imposed was rigorous, brutal and demanding, just about equal to that of the Seals in the Navy.
-But then, and why not, as Sabat came from Viet Nam and the Navy for 4 years experience, where he tempered his body and mind in the art of Kempo Karate under his teacher then in 1966-1968
+But then, why not, as Sabat Sensei came from Viet Nam and the Navy for 4 years experience, where he tempered his body and mind in the art of Kempo Karate under his teacher then in 1966-1968

 6. Chuck Liddell, now seasoned, continued his study and eventually, moved on to College at San Luis Obispo, Ca.

 That continuing saga (story) will be followed in the next series of articles, both on Koei-Kan Karate-Do and his introduction to Kempo and the UFC at the suggestion of Sensei Sabat.
-Specific techniques, held ‘Secret’, from my teachings will be revealed in Budo Secrets.
+Specific techniques, held ‘Secret,' from my teachings will be revealed in Budo Secrets.
 These inside hidden movements will enlighten even those who thought they had the knowledge.

 About the Contributor